Covid infection rate in Scotland starts to fall

 Scotland had seen its Covid rates rise during the previous seven weeks, with the country having had the highest rate in the UK for nine weeks in a row.

-But the recent drop in Scottish cases has left Northern Ireland with the highest rate at one in 16.
+But the recent drop in Scottish cases has left Northern Ireland with the highest rate at one in 16, although the situation there was described in the latest ONS Coronavirus Infection Survey as "uncertain".